C-Stevens/laika/README.md

 #####Potential Behaviors
 Each command is spawned on its own thread and will run concurrently alongside other command threads if more than one command is issued or running at the same time.
 There is no timeout for how long commands can exist, but each IRC user is given a thread pool max size of `5` by default.
 If your command fatally crashes and raises an exception, the thread and command will die, but be removed from the thread pool.
 However, if your command results in an infinite loop that will never exit, fatally or otherwise, the thread will remain in the user's thread pool until the bot is restarted.
 As of version 1.0, there is no way to set the thread pool limit to another value other than `5`, or flush running command threads without restarting the bot.

-More details on how commands are spawned and how the thread pool is managed can be found in `command.py`'s [documentation]() TODO: ADD LINK.
+More details on how commands are spawned and how the thread pool is managed can be found in `command.py`'s [documentation](doc/command.py.md).

 When a command attempts to run, several outcomes are possible.
 These outcomes usually have some kind of log message or built in notification with an IRC notice, but are listed below for the sake of documentation.